WidyaPuspitaloka/Disaster_Response_Pipeline/README.md

 # Disaster Response Pipeline Project

 This repository contains a web app, ETL as well as ML pipeline from a dataset provided by FigureEight regarding disaster response message.
+This data is analyzed to build an ML model that classifies disaster-related messages.

+This app can be used by emergency operators and help them during a disaster to input a new message and get classification results in several categories and send the messages to an appropriate disaster relief agency.

 ### Data Processing:
 1. Clean the data and do the Extract, Transform, and Load process (ETL) so that the data can be utilized for Machine Learning pipeline.
 See the detail code on the `ETL_Pipeline.ipynb`